 In the following cases, DTS cannot automatically create a database in the target instance and the precheck fails.

-The name of the source database or the database character set does not comply with rules in the target RDS instance.
+The name or character set of the source database do not comply with rules in the target RDS instance.

 - The name of the source database contains special characters other than underscores (_) and hyphens (-).

 - The character set of the source database is not UTF-8, GBK, Latin1, or UTF-8 (MB4).

 - Create a database in the target RDS instance that complies with the naming convention

 and character set rules.
 For more information, see Create a database for an RDS for MySQL instance.

 Note When you create the database, you must grant permissions to the target database account that is used by the data migration task.

 - In the left-side navigation pane, click Data Migration.